-The TEACH Grant Program will provide up to $4,000 in funds per academic year to students who plan to teach full-time in high-need subject areas at schools that service students from low-income families.
+The TEACH Grant Program will provide funds to students who plan to teach full-time in high-need subject areas at schools that service students from low-income families.
 The grant amount will vary by term based on your actual enrollment and whether your program is classified as on-campus or off-campus (i.e. cohort programs).
 The total maximum grant amount will not exceed $8,000 for a TEACH-eligible master's degree program.

 Please note: Because total financial aid must not exceed the cost of attendance, receiving a Federal TEACH Grant may reduce your eligibility for other sources of financial aid.